 Finding a dog trainer whose training approach gels with your personal philosophy can be difficult, but there are some great names out there.
-These people have been in the field for a while and earned their reputation through effective techniques, positive training approach and plenty of hard work.
-Before we get to the America's best dog trainers of 2019, it's important to understand what makes one a top dog trainer.
+These people have been in the field for a while and earned their reputation through effective techniques, a positive training approach, and plenty of hard work.
+Before we get to America's best dog trainers of 2019, it's important to understand what makes one a top dog trainer.

 PODCAST: How to Choose the Right Dog Trainer

-While every dog parent has something in mind when they start the hunt for a dog trainer, rather than being too picky when you begin your search, start by looking at your “must have” features.
+While every dog parent has something in mind when they start the hunt for a dog trainer, rather than being too picky when you begin your search, start by looking at your “must-have” features.
 These will be non-negotiable features that make a good dog trainer for your particular circumstances and they may include things like:

 - A training method that utilizes positive reinforcement.

 - A trainer whom you and your dog are comfortable with.

 - A trainer who can effectively teach your dog what they need to know!

 - A trainer who can teach YOU to teach your dog.